Boosting Object Representation Learning via Motion and Object Continuity: Motion and Object Continuity

 \subsection{Object Continuity}

-Given the observation that an object in consecutive image sequences tends to change its location only gradually and does not pop in and out of existence, we can integrate such bias by matching objects of similar position and latent encoding over consecutive frames.
+Given that an object in consecutive image sequences tends to change its location only gradually and does not pop in and out of existence, we can integrate such bias by matching objects of similar position and latent encoding over consecutive frames.
 Particularly, we can make use of this information for explicitly improving the encoding space through a contrastive loss.

-For detected objects in consecutive frames, we apply a contrastive loss, $\mathcal{L}^\text{OC}$, on the internal representations (\ie $\texttt{enc}$) of the model.
-This loss makes the representations of the same object depicted over several frames similar, and the representations of different objects heterogeneous.
-We estimate whether two objects in consecutive frames represent the same entity based on their $\texttt{loc}$ and $\texttt{enc}$ variables.
+For detected entities in consecutive frames, we apply the object continuity loss, $\mathcal{L}^\text{OC}$, on the internal representations (\ie $\texttt{enc}$) of the model. $\mathcal{L}^\text{OC}$ makes the representations of the same object depicted over several frames similar, and of different objects heterogeneous.
+We estimate whether two objects in consecutive frames represent the same entity based on their \texttt{loc} and \texttt{enc} variables.